Allan BinnsDirectorConsultant

 Project Four Safety Solutions

-Allan Binns spent three years wrestling with Building Safety Act compliance before landing on an approach that actually works in practice — one that puts evidence ownership back on designers and uses Morta to filter CDE files into regulation-specific views automatically.
+Allan Binns built an approach to Building Safety Act compliance that works in practice , one that puts evidence ownership back on designers and uses Morta to filter CDE files into regulation-specific views automatically.

 Executive summary

 Project Four Safety Solutions, a specialist statutory and advisory safety consultancy, needed a scalable way to manage building regulation compliance under the new Building Safety Act.
-Over three years of iteration, Allan Binns evolved from Excel-based compliance trackers to a Morta-powered workflow that pulls design files from CDEs via API, filters evidence by building regulation section using file paths, and produces both PDF benchmark exports and live Power BI dashboards for clients and design teams.
+Allan Binns built a Morta-powered workflow that pulls design files from CDEs via API, filters evidence by building regulation section using file paths, and produces both PDF benchmark exports and live Power BI dashboards for clients and design teams.

 The eureka moment was realising that we should empower designers to put evidence in dynamic folders on the CDE, rather than trying to track everything ourselves.
 It’s about putting ownership back on them.